 - You do not want to fail on your deadlift during a powerlifting meet because of a deadlift hitch.

 Resting the bar on or above your knees and then sliding it is not a deadlift.
-The video below demonstrates a severe case of hitching in a deadlift.
 Don’t show off for your friends at the gym!

 IPF Deadlift Rules